ericclack/python-text-adventure/doc/part1.rst

 A better way to ask for directions
 ----------------------------------

-We can make a function.
-This is a way to package up a bit of code so that we can reuse it whereever we linke.
+We can make a function: this is a way to package up a bit of code so that we can reuse it wherever we linke.

 The function will ask which direction the player wants to go in and perform all the checks we need.
 This makes sense because we'll be asking the player often and we don't want to repeat ourselves.